Cali, Colombia - Things to Do in Cali

 Explore San Antonio Historic Neighborhood

-Booking Tip: Free to explore independently, though guided walking tours cost $15-25 USD and provide valuable historical context.
-Visit during late afternoon for the best lighting and cooler temperatures.
-Choose tours that include stops at local artisan workshops.
+Booking Tip: Free to explore independently, but guided walking tours cost $15-25 and provide valuable historical context.
+Visit during late afternoon (4-6 PM) for the best lighting and cooler temperatures.
+Look for tours that include stops at local art studios and traditional restaurants.

-Explore the city's diverse food scene through market visits, cooking classes, and restaurant tours featuring traditional Valle del Cauca cuisine.
-Sample local specialties like sancocho de gallina, empanadas vallenas, and tropical fruits while learning about the region's culinary influences from indigenous, African, and Spanish cultures.
-Many experiences include visits to local markets and interactions with traditional cooks.
+Discover the unique flavors of Valle del Cauca cuisine through food tours that showcase everything from street food to upscale restaurants.
+Sample local specialties like sancocho valluno, empanadas vallunas, and fresh tropical fruits, while learning about the region's culinary traditions influenced by African, indigenous, and Spanish cultures.
+Many tours include visits to local markets and cooking demonstrations.

-Booking Tip: Food tours range from $25-50 USD per person and typically last 3-4 hours.
-Book tours that include market visits and multiple neighborhood stops.
-Look for small group sizes (maximum 8-10 people) for more personalized experiences.
+Booking Tip: Food tours range from $30-60 per person and typically last 3-4 hours.
+Book tours that include 6-8 tastings and visit both markets and restaurants.
+Look for small group tours (maximum 12 people) with knowledgeable local guides who can explain cultural significance of dishes.

 Getting There